EVUSHELD for pre-exposure prophylaxis for preventing COVID-19 infection

 Getting Started With EVUSHELD

-Moderate or severe primary immunodeficiency (such as DiGeorge syndrome, Wiskott-Aldrich syndrome, etc)
+Moderate or severe primary immunodeficiency (e.g., common variable immunodeficiency disease, severe combined immunodeficiency, DiGeorge syndrome, Wiskott-Aldrich syndrome)

-If you think you may be immunocompromised, talk to your healthcare provider to find out if EVUSHELD can help.
+This is not an exhaustive list.
+If you think you may be immunocompromised, talk to your healthcare provider to learn about your options and find out if EVUSHELD may be right for you.

 EVUSHELD consists of 2 investigational medicines, tixagevimab and cilgavimab.